What Training is Necessary to Become a Doctor of Podiatric Medicine

 - Consider further training through a fellowship

-Board certification represents the culmination of years of building expertise.
+Board certification represents the culmination of years of building expertise, and is necessary to become the best podiatrist in DFW.
 There are two certifying organizations for podiatry: the American Board of Foot and Ankle Surgery and the American Board of Podiatric Medicine.

 The two boards are recognized for different things.
 The American Board of Podiatric Medicine certifies that those who are certified are specialists in the areas of podiatric orthopedics and primary podiatric medicine.
 The American Board of Foot and Ankle Surgery provides certification for those DPMs who are qualified to perform surgery on the foot and ankle.

-As a patient, you’re placing your body literally in your health care provider’s hands.
-Having the reassurance that your provider has met the rigorous standards imposed by a credentialing organization for their speciality makes it a bit easier to feel comfortable in trusting them.
+As a patient, you’re placing your body literally in your health care provider’s hand, which is why it's important to see the best podiatrist in DFW.
+Having the reassurance that your DFW podiatrist has met the rigorous standards imposed by a credentialing organization for their speciality makes it a bit easier to feel comfortable in trusting them.

 At Alliance Foot and Ankle, all of our podiatrists are board-certified, and Dr. Nichols is double board-certified, meaning that he holds certification from both The American Board of Podiatric Medicine and the American Board of Foot and Ankle Surgery.